Audley End railway station: History

-The station was served by Network SouthEast when BR sectorisation was introduced in the 1980s, until it was privatised.
+The station was served by Network SouthEast when BR sectorisation was introduced in the 1980s, until the privatisation of British Rail.

 Audley End station's name was changed on signs to Audley End for Saffron Walden in 2012.
-Sir Alan Haselhurst, MP for Saffron Walden, unveiled the re-branded signs on Friday 25 May.
+Sir Alan Haselhurst, MP for Saffron Walden, unveiled the rebranded signs on 25 May.

 Services

-Most services at Audley End are operated by Greater Anglia using EMUs and bi-mode trains.
+The large majority of services at Audley End are operated by Greater Anglia, using electric multiple units and bi-mode trains.

-The typical off-peak service in trains per hour is:
+The typical off-peak service pattern in trains per hour (tph) is: